-Finally, for calculating the DIC uptake potential, the TA increase before a certain Ω threshold is crossed is multiplied with the CO2 uptake factor η{CO2} .
+Finally, for calculating the DIC uptake potential, the TA increase before a certain $\Omega$ threshold is crossed is multiplied with the CO2 uptake factor $\eta{CO2}$ .
 The latter also sees seasonal variability and might be quite different in coastal areas as opposed to neighbouring oceanic regions.
-However, not too much emphasis should be put on finding regions with high η{CO2} as it is more critical how quickly the TA enriched surface waters are equilibrating with atmospheric CO2 and for how long they 200 remain in contact (unless the waters have been pre equilibrated during water mass that has received a TA addition).
-Also, while water masses travel on the surface they might change temperatures its physical properties such as temperature, for instance when moving from high to low to high-latitudes which would change η{CO2} at the site of TA addition to estimate its DIC uptake potential, it is probably appears more conservative appropriate to use a global mean of 0.84.
+However, not too much emphasis should be put on finding regions with high $\eta{CO2}$ as it is more critical how quickly the TA enriched surface waters are equilibrating with atmospheric CO2 and for how long they https://doi.org/10.5194/sp-2023-12 Preprint.
+Discussion started: 3 July 2023 remain in contact (unless the waters have been pre-equilibrated during TA addition).
+Also, while water masses travel on the surface they might change temperatures, for instance when moving from low to high latitudes which would change $\eta{CO2}$ .
+Hence, instead of using $\eta{CO2}$ at the site of TA addition to estimate its DIC uptake potential, it is probably more conservative to use a global mean of 0.84.